faithvoid/script.cortanawireless/README.md

 - Improve WiFi connect/disconnect speeds
 - Better authentication?
 - Implementing soundcard/3.5mm support to share Xbox audio (via RCA to 3.5mm or similar) to Bluetooth devices & a way to control which device they're paired to via XBMC would be a fun addition.
+- Make a simple dashboard-agnostic homebrew .XBE with NXDK (with a .cfg file with the Pi IP) to control Pi(?)
+(I'm bad at C/C++, help.)